Purpose of a tenement document

 If a lease or licence is granted, mining operations must not commence until a program for environment protection and rehabilitation (PEPR) is approved.
 The PEPR is the 'operating approval' for a site, and describes how the terms, conditions and requirements of the lease or licence will be met.
 It also details how the tenement holder will demonstrate achievement of the environmental outcomes for the mine or quarry, including for final closure and completion after operations have ended.

-If a lease or licence is granted, actual mining operations must not commence until the tenement holder has submitted a ‘Proposed PEPR’ for approval and the Minister has approved it.
+If a lease or licence is granted, actual mining operations must not commence until the Minister has approved a PEPR for the operation.

 The Minister will only approve the proposed PEPR if: